 There are a few different lists that will help you stay organized before moving.
 To-do lists for the things you need to tackle before moving day comes.
 Inventory lists, in case you’re putting your things into storage before unpacking.
 Expense lists, so you can keep track of moving costs.
 Lists will help you have an overview of how far you’ve come, and how much further you have left to go.

 Labels are crucial for your moving organization.
-Since you spent all of that time sorting your stuff and making sure you pack it in a sensible way, labeling will help you make sure it arrives in your new home the way it left.
-Put clearly written labels on the sides and top of your boxes, so you can tell what they are no matter their orientation.
+Since you spent all of that time sorting your stuff and making sure you pack it sensibly, labeling will help you make sure it arrives in your new home the way it left.
+Put written labels on the sides and top of your boxes, so you can tell what they are no matter their orientation.

 Label by room for your movers, so they can place the boxes in their right space.
 You can also get more specific – think MASTER BEDROOM – CLOTHES – CLOSET – to be sure you know just what’s in each box before you open it up.
 This means you can handle your unpacking in the same organized way.